GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 This Genesys Cloud Developer Blueprint provides instructions for building a Genesys Cloud email flow that leverages an AWS Comprehend machine learning classifier to classify an email and map the email to a routing queue specific to that email classification.

-In this blueprint we will demonstrate how to train a AWS Machine Learning classifier, leverage AWS Api Gateway and Lambda to build a microservice to provide email classification, and leverage `CX as Code` to deploy all of the Genesys Cloud objects needed to build and support this email flow.
+In this blueprint we will demonstrate how to train a AWS Machine Learning classifier, leverage an AWS API Gateway endpoint and AWS Lambda to build a microservice to invoke the classifier, and leverage `CX as Code` to deploy all of the Genesys Cloud objects needed for this blueprint.

 For this blueprint, we are going to pretend that we are building a solution for a financial services company that has product offerings for 401Ks, IRAs and 529 college savings account.
-The financial services group has  4 distinct call center groups with agents who specialize in each of these financial service products.
-When an email is sent to the company, the company wants to have a Genesys Cloud architect email flow process the email and then use a machine learning model to classify the email.
+The financial services group has 3 distinct call center groups with agents who specialize in each of these financial service products.
+When an email is sent to an email account owned by the organization, the company wants to have a Genesys Cloud architect email flow process the email and then use a machine learning model to classify the email.
 Based on the email contents, the email should be routed to a queue specific to the particular topic area.
 If the machine learning classifier is unable classify the incoming email, the financial services company wants to send the email to a general support queue.

 For this blueprint we are going to use AWS Comprehend to perform the machine learning classification.
 The diagram below shows all of the components involved along with the general flow of activity involved in the solution.